nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 </enum>
 ```

+By running the code generator on this file, you can generate C++
+files `SwitchStatusEnumAc.hpp` and `SwitchStatusEnum.cpp`
+that define the C++ representation of the type.
+Anywhere that you `SwitchStatusEnumAc.hpp` in your C++ code, you can use
-In the C++ FSW code, the enumerated values `SwitchStatus::OFF`
+the enumerated values `SwitchStatus::OFF` and `SwitchStatus::ON`.
-and `SwitchStatus::ON` are available.
+If you import `SwitchStatusEnumAi.xml` into a component definition,
+then in the telemetry dictionary for that component, you can
+use the type `SwitchStatus`.
 When a value of type `SwitchStatus` is emitted as telemetry, the GDS
 will appear symbolically (as `OFF` or `ON`).